How Does IRDA Define Motor Insurance?

 The IRDA also specifies the premium rates and the amount of sum that is assured under an insurance policy.
 The amount of sum to be insured is decided on the basis of the following terms:

-1. For OD –The amount of sum that is insured under a motor insurance policy is determined by present market value of the vehicle.
-The value of the vehicle is called IDV or Insured Declared Value.
+1. For OD –The amount of sum that is insured under a motor insurance policy is determined by the present market value of the vehicle.
+The value of the vehicle is called IDV or the Insured Declared Value.
 The Insured Declared Value cannot be set by the owner of the vehicle or by the insurance provider; this value is pre-set by the present value by the manufacturer of the vehicle.
 Furthermore, the deflated value of the vehicle, which is called as depreciated value, is determined by the vehicle’s age.

 2. For Liability Cover –This coverage is offered as per the rates fixed by IRDA, based on the capacity of the vehicle.

 The Insurance Regulatory and Development Authority provides entire guidelines about motor insurance for both two-wheelers and four-wheelers.
 In order to protect the interests of the insurance policyholders, IRDA presents some dos and don’ts about motor insurance policies.

 Here are a few tips about what to do when you intend to buy motor insurance plan in India:

 1. Have a clear concept regarding from where to buy your motor insurance plan.
 It is not compulsory to buy vehicle insurance from the dealer.
 You can buy it from any desired insurance company.

 2. Even if you purchase vehicle insurance from the dealer, fill up the insurance proposal form by yourself and do not just sign an empty proposal form and let anybody else to fill the form on your behalf.

 3. It important to go through the entire insurance proposal form.
 Get acquainted with the terms, clauses, and features of the insurance policy as you choose to proceed.